awsdocs/aws-systems-manager-user-guide/doc_source/setup-instance-profile.md

   arn:aws:s3:::aws-ssm-region/*
   ```

-  For more information, see [Step 6: \(Optional\) Create a Virtual Private Cloud endpoint](setup-create-vpc.md), [SSM Agent communications with AWS managed S3 buckets](ssm-agent-minimum-s3-permissions.md), and [VPC Endpoints](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-endpoints.html) in the *Amazon VPC User Guide*\.
+  For more information, see [Step 6: \(Optional\) Create a Virtual Private Cloud endpoint](setup-create-vpc.md), [SSM Agent communications with AWS managed S3 buckets](ssm-agent-minimum-s3-permissions.md), and [AWS PrivateLink and VPC endpoints](https://docs.aws.amazon.com/vpc/latest/userguide/endpoint-services-overview.html) in the *Amazon VPC User Guide*\.
 + **Case 2**: You plan to use an Amazon S3 bucket that you create as part of your Systems Manager operations\.

   Your Amazon EC2 instance profile for Systems Manager must grant access to an Amazon S3 bucket that you own for tasks like the following:
   + To access scripts you store in the S3 bucket to use in commands you run\.
   + To store the full output of Run Command commands or Session Manager sessions\.
   + To access custom patch lists for use when patching your instances\.
 Saving output log data in an S3 bucket is optional, but we recommend setting it up at the beginning of your Systems Manager configuration process if you have decided to do so\.
-For more information, see [Create a Bucket](https://docs.aws.amazon.com/AmazonS3/latest/gsg/CreatingABucket.html) in the *Amazon Simple Storage Service User Guide*\.
+For more information, see [Create a bucket](https://docs.aws.amazon.com/AmazonS3/latest/gsg/CreatingABucket.html) in the *Amazon Simple Storage Service User Guide*\.

 **Policy: AmazonSSMDirectoryServiceAccess**
 Required only if you plan to join Amazon EC2 instances for Windows Server to a Microsoft AD directory\.
 This AWS managed policy allows SSM Agent to access AWS Directory Service on your behalf for requests to join the domain by the managed instance\.
-For more information, see [Seamlessly Join a Windows EC2 Instance](https://docs.aws.amazon.com/directoryservice/latest/admin-guide/launching_instance.html) in the *AWS Directory Service Administration Guide*\.
+For more information, see [Seamlessly join a Windows EC2 Instance](https://docs.aws.amazon.com/directoryservice/latest/admin-guide/launching_instance.html) in the *AWS Directory Service Administration Guide*\.

 **Policy: CloudWatchAgentServerPolicy**
 Required only if you plan to install and run the CloudWatch agent on your instances to read metric and log data on an instance and write it to Amazon CloudWatch\.
 These help you monitor, analyze, and quickly respond to issues or changes to your AWS resources\.